“How do you plan to sell this movie and return my investment?” That’s the question prospective film investors are going to ask you.

 The other day I asked members of the Filmmaking Stuff Facebook community to describe their biggest filmmaking challenge.
 Minutes later, it became clear that the most glaring obstacles revolved around film finance and movie distribution.
 This seems right.
 Like you, there was once a time when I had no idea on how to finance, make […]

-When I got started in filmmaking, one of the biggest mysteries was film finance.
+When I got started in filmmaking, one of the biggest mysteries was how filmmakers found investors.
 I spent countless weeks and months seeking answers to the age old questions all indie filmmakers have: “How do I raise money to make my movie?”
-That one question sent me on a quest that involved dentists, doctors, car dealers, international […]
+That one question sent me on a quest that involved dentists, doctors, car […]

 Talk to any filmmaker about distribution and they will tell you the world has changed.
 Gone are the days when you simply made a movie and sold it to the highest bidder.
 These days everybody is making backyard indies.
 And the market is saturated with a never ending supply of mediocre movies.
 Suffice it to […]